sroshc/termtype/README.md

 **A terminal typing game**

--Has a cool terminal manipulation library
+-Has a cool terminal manipulation library (doesn't use ncurses or any 3rd party terminal libraries)

 -Will work in terminals that support ANSI escape codes in macOS and Linux